openebs-archive/openebs-docs/docs/deployjiva.md

       default                  7m
       ```

 6. You have now deployed OpenEBS cluster with Jiva Engine.
 It can create OpenEBS Jiva volume on default storage pool.
-By default, OpenEBS Jiva volume runs with 3 replica count.
+By default, OpenEBS Jiva volume runs with 3 replicas.

 7. Apply the sample pvc yaml file to create Jiva volume using the following command.